Molajo/Filesystem/README.md

 Filesystem
 =======

-General-purpose file and directory services component for PHP applications using adapters to interact with diverse filesystems in the same way, whether the filesystem is local, an FTP server, or a remote, cloud-based platform.
+General-purpose file and directory services package for PHP applications that uses adapters to interact in the same way with different filesystems, include local filesystems, FTP servers, and remote, cloud-based platforms.

 ## System Requirements